peterdez/ewallet-app/README.md

 # Ewallet App
 Application in which users can have multiple wallets with each wallet type having its own name, minimum balance and monthly interest rate.
-Wallets should be able to send and receive money from other wallets.
+Wallets are able to send and receive money from other wallets.

 ### Endpoints and actions:
 - api/user/index.php - Gets all users in the system